-Defense of Dissertation Research Proposal
+D. Defense of Dissertation Research Proposal

-The candidate is asked to present and defend his or her dissertation research proposal to those attending the comprehensive exam/proposal defense meeting.
-Questions are permitted from any of those in attendance as instructed by the Committee Chair.
-At the conclusion of the presentation and defense, all attendees except the candidate and the candidate's doctoral committee are requested to leave the meeting.
-Committee members can then ask any additional questions they feel are appropriate.
+The candidate is asked to present and defend his or her dissertation research proposal to those attending the Comprehensive Exam and proposal defense.
+Questions are permitted from any of those in attendance as instructed by the doctoral committee chair (typically the student's faculty adviser).
+At the conclusion of the presentation and defense, all attendees except the candidate and the candidate's doctoral committee may be requested to leave the meeting.
+Committee members can then ask any additional questions they feel are appropriate for only the candidate's participation.
 The candidate is then asked to leave the meeting for a short period of time as the committee discusses and evaluates the proposal, the presentation, and the proposal's defense.
 The candidate then will be called back to discuss the evaluation.

 The committee's assessment of the proposal defense focuses on the candidate's readiness to conduct the proposed research.
 This assessment includes conceptual readiness and methodological readiness.
-Candidates will be assessed as "Acceptable to Proceed", "Needs Revision" or "Needs a Complete Overhaul Before Proceeding".
+Candidates will be assessed as "Acceptable to Proceed", "Needs Revision" or "Needs a Complete Overhaul Before Proceeding."
 In addition, the committee members may request additional committee review of any revisions prior to proceeding to the research phase.
+Note that the proposal defense is evaluated separately from the Comprehensive Exam; that is, students may pass one aspect of the evaluation but not the other.